cmdalbem/portfolio/src/pages/meu-corre/index.md

 ```

-# The launch
+# The big launch

+## Live events

-After a [way too] long development phase where we faced thousands of issues, technical challenges and scope cutting, this MVP was successfully launched to the general public with zero known bugs on April of 2024 with several live events we coordinated with partner institutions as well as influential workers on YouTube.
+After many years of work, and a [way too] long development phase with thousands of issues, technical challenges and scope prunning, this MVP was successfully launched to the general public with zero known bugs on April of 2024.
+We coordinated several live events with partner institutions as well as influential workers on YouTube.

 ```grid|1
 ![](./live.png)
 ```

+## Social media

 I've also helped design our first social media posts, which is always out of my comfort zone, but necessary.